 We know that in-class surveys are stronger in terms of uptake and quality of feedback.
 We also know that the ability to use mobile is a key factor.
 Universities which introduce a ‘My Surveys’ app, or similar, to allow immediate access tend to benefit from greater engagement.

 - Preparing students: do they know how to give constructive feedback?

 McGill University has developed a really strong approach to preparing students to give feedback: when, how and how often.
 It makes visible what is happening and how it uses feedback in a systematic way to demonstrate the student voice.
 Incentivising students to take part tends to be short-lived, and closing the loop and demonstrating transparency is more effective.

 At a top level, module evaluation tends to link to a range of external surveys such as NSS, Postgraduate Taught Experience Survey, Postgraduate Research Experience Survey and UK Engagement Survey.
 Previously there were lots of different approaches, now it is more consistent.
 However, the HE sector does not do much qualitative analysis.
 It is sitting on huge data and there is an opportunity to do more reporting.

 - Module evaluation: why should we do it?

 Recognition of ‘why’ module evaluation is important for institutional improvement – with links to NSS and TEF – is now widespread.
 Lots of factors must be considered for understanding teaching and learning performance, not just one, but module evaluation is now seen as core by most.
 Practice is mixed, but the will is there.

-John Atherton is Higher Education Director (UK & Ireland) at Explorance
+John Atherton is the General Manage, Europe at Explorance